javl/genderSwap/README.md

 # genderSwap

-GenderSwap is a browser plugin which replaces all words referencing to men with their female equivalent, and vice versa (him -> her, mother -> father, etc.).
+GenderSwap is a browser plugin which replaces all words referencing to men with their female equivalent, and vice versa.

 Simply substituting one gender for another changes many news posts or articles into oddly distorted texts.
 For some reason, we are not surprised when we read about women being harrast while just walking around, but swap genders and things start sounding strange and stop making sense: "Whenever I bring up the topic of street harassment with women, they tell me they just don’t see it.
 Literally: When they’re walking down the street with a man, other women don’t make a noise." [[Amanda Hess, Slate.com, Oct 28 2014](http://www.slate.com/blogs/xx_factor/2014/10/28/street_harassment_video_a_hidden_camera_records_what_women_go_through_on.html)]